thombashi/excelrd/docs/formatting.rst

   By default, it uses the worksheet/workbook default cell style, described by the very first ``XF`` record (index 0).

-Formatting features not included in xlrd
+Formatting features not included in excelrd
 ----------------------------------------

 - Asian phonetic text (known as "ruby"), used for Japanese furigana.